prisconapoli/mercury/README.md

 }
 ```

-Now you can check all the events
+Now you can check what is the status of the request using the events url
 ```
 http --json GET https://m3rcury.herokuapp.com/api/v1.0/mails/36/events/
 ```